 Low- or No-Cost Christmas Photos

 Family photos are priceless—but professional photography services are pricey.
-If you’d like to have someone skilled photograph your family, you might think about hiring a photography student.
+If you’d like to have someone skilled photograph your family as you celebrate Christmas, you might think about hiring a photography student.
 Their rates may be less steep than those of experienced industry professionals.
 And there’s also the option of taking the photos yourself, even if you feel like you don’t know much about photography.
 A few useful tips, good outdoor lighting, and happy faces can make for charming photos at no additional cost.

 Social Media Christmas Greetings